sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/basestore.md

 # Developing a store

-Code that interacts directly with a Postgres instance should be grouped and hidden behind a `Store` boundary.
+Code that interacts directly with a Postgres instance should be grouped and hidden behind a `Store` abstraction.
 This enables a separation of concerns between our data access layer and the rest of the application logic.
-Consumers of such a store should rely on an interface type mirroring the methods from the target store that are of use to the consumer, allowing a mock to be substituted into the concrete store's place in unit tests.
+Consumers of such a store should rely on an _interface_ with the methods from the target store that are used, allowing a mock to be substituted into the concrete store's place in unit tests.

 The following behaviors should be implemented over all stores: